javajon/kubernetes-observability/README.md

 Prometheus scrapes all these metrics with the relative `/metrics` call.
 If the service has an exposed URL for metrics then it appears in the Prometheus "Targets" listing.
-The URL definition is defined in the spring-beans-config.xml SpringBoot file for each microservice project.
+The URL definition is defined in the spring-beans-config.xml Spring Boot file for each microservice project.

 In conclusion, reflect on what you have just done.
 You stood up a personal cluster with a private Docker registry.
 You deployed and started three microservices wrapped in Docker containers.
 Next, you stood up a monitoring system and observed how the behaviors of the microservices are tracked in the Prometheus metrics.
 With this hopefully you can see how Helm charts are a declarative way to add technology stacks to Kubernetes.

 ## Technology stack ##